Connector

 Utility Commands

-COM_QUIT Tells the server that the client is requesting the server to close the connection.
+COM_QUIT Informs the server that the client is requesting to close the connection.

-COM_INIT_DB Change the default schema for the connection
+COM_INIT_DB Changes the default schema of the connection.

-COM_STATISTICS Obtain an internal status string in readable format.
+COM_STATISTICS Retrieves internal status string in a readable format.

-COM_DEBUG Dump debugging information to the server's standard output
+COM_DEBUG Dumps debug information to the server's standard output.

-COM_CHANGE_USER Change the user of the current connection
+COM_CHANGE_USER Changes the user of the current connection.

 COM QUIT

-The COM_QUIT command is used to tell the server that the client is requesting that the connection be closed.
+COM_QUIT is a command to inform the server that the client is requesting to close the connection.

-※ The Connection uses Resource to manage resources.
-Therefore, there is no need to use the close method to release resources.
+Note: Connection uses Resource for resource management.
+Therefore, you do not need to use the close method to release resources.

 conn.close()